 Why Train for Shorter Distances?

+Training for shorter distances has big benefits.
 Let’s face it, we all have our favorite distance for running and racing.
 For some people, that’s a 55-meter sprint, and for some, it’s an ultra-marathon.
 Everyone has their favorite distance, and that is ok.
 That’s the beauty of the sport.

 Personally, I enjoy the half marathon the most.
 In fact, I’ve run 50 now.
 It’s short enough not to feel the fatigue of a marathon but long enough that you’re not sprinting the entire race.
+Marathons are glamorous, but there are benefits for training for shorter distances too.

 In 2018, I trained for Many Distances: